From Zams (Austria) to Innsbruck (Austria) – 73 km

 We thumbed up for like 30 seconds.
 A young girl, Liechtensteiner, heading to Feldkirch in Austria for a street fair said she could take us there.
 Awesome!
 That was exactly what we had in mind.
 Going north to Feldkirch and then heading east on the highway to Zams.
 It was a very short ride, but we still talked about this little country, shared our impressions and heard first hand from a local… Too bad it was a very short journey.

-Wilfried was friendly, thoughtful and really talkative!
-What a perfect combo!
-Along the way, we even stopped in a charismatic Austrian town, Sankt Anton.
-He paid us some drinks (which are pricey, as almost everything in Austria) and soon we reached Zams, only for him to offer us a delicacy of Hungary: Pálinka!
-We will see each other in a few weeks, I promise! 🙂
+He was incredibly friendly, thoughtful and talkative!
+Along the way through the Austrian mountains, which were a delight for our eyes, we even got to stop in a charismatic Austrian town, Sankt Anton.
+He offered some drinks and even paid them for us (which are pricey, as almost everything in Austria).
+Soon we reached Zams, our destination, only for him to give us a delicacy of Hungary: Pálinka!

 From Zurich (Switzerland) to Vaduz (Liechtenstein) – 109 km